|

 Heat Pump Central Air Conditioning (Electric Heat and Cool)

-- You want your heating and cooling to be provided by the same equipment, which will operate on electricity exclusively
+And / or… - You want your heating and cooling to be provided by the same equipment, which will operate on electricity exclusively

 - You would like equipment with very low operating costs for heating your home when the outside temperature is above 25 degrees.
 (A heat pump can be paired with a secondary source of heat for providing additional heat when temperatures are below 25 degrees.)